 (Mycobacterium avium subspecies paratuberculosis may be capable of surviving pasteurization.)

-In skimmed milk powder, the extent of heat treatment (and holding time) can be measured by the whey protein nitrogen index (WPNI), which measures the amount of un-denatured whey protein.
+In spray dryed skimmed milk powder, the extent of heat treatment (and holding time) can be measured by the whey protein nitrogen index (WPNI), which measures the amount of un-denatured whey protein.

-Skimmed milk powder processing differs from whole milk and buttermilk processing by the heat treatment given to skim milk before evaporation.
+Skimmed milk powder processing differs from whole milk powder and buttermilk powder processing by the heat treatment given to skim milk before evaporation.

-The skimmed milk heat treatment temperature coupled with the holding time determines the heat classification of the powder produced.
-For skim milk powder classified as “low-heat”, the milk is low temperature pasteurized with little or no holding required, while heat treatment for a “high-heat” method requires heating milk to 85-88 C and holding at this temperature for 15 to 30 seconds..There is no requirement to homogenize skimmed milk for powder production because of its low fat content.
-High heat, heat stable powders are also produced by varying the evaporation conditions.
+The skimmed milk heat concentrate treatment temperature coupled with the holding time determines the heat classification of the powder produced.
+For skim milk powder classified as “low-heat”, the milk is low temperature pasteurized with little or no holding required, while heat treatment for a “high-heat” method requires heating milk to 85-88 C and holding at this temperature for 15 to 30 seconds.There is no requirement to homogenize skimmed milk for powder production because of its low fat content.
+Spray Dryed high heat skimmed milk powder, spray dryed high heat heat stable skimmed milk powders are also produced by varying the evaporation conditions.

 Homogenization is not a mandatory step in whole milk or buttermilk processing, but is usually applied in order to decrease the free fat content.

-Two stage homogenization is usually used as single stage can result in fat globules coalescing into larger globules more readily.
+Two stage homogenization is usually used as single stage can result in fat globules coalescing into larger globules more readily in the reconstituted milk.
 This is considered important for infant formula manufacturing.
 Two stage homogenising is preferable to ensure minimal re-coalescing of globules take place.